Karim Khan Zand: Reign

 Some time later, Karim Khan, Ali Mardan Khan and another Bakhtiari chieftain named Abulfath Khan Bakhtiari reached an agreement to divide the country among themselves and give the throne to the Safavid prince Ismail III.
 However, the cooperation ended after Ali Mardan Khan invaded Isfahan and killed Abulfath Khan.
 Subsequently, Karim Khan killed Ali Mardan Khan and gained control over all of Iran except Khorasan, which was ruled by Shahrukh, the grandson of Nader Shah.
-Nevertheless, Karim Khan did not adopt the title of Shah for himself, preferring the title, Vakil e-Ra'aayaa (Representative of the People).
+Nevertheless, Karim Khan did not adopt the title of Shah for himself, preferring the title, Vakil al-ra'āyā (Representative of the People).

 While Karim was ruler, Persia recovered from the devastation of 40 years of war, providing the war ravaged country with a renewed sense of tranquility, security, peace, and prosperity.
 The years from 1765 to Karim Khan's death in 1779 marked the zenith of Zand rule.
 During his reign, relations with Britain were restored, and he allowed the East India Company to have a trading post in southern Iran.
 He made Shiraz his capital and ordered the construction of several architectural projects there.
 Karim Khan later died on 1 March 1779, having been ill for six months, most likely due to tuberculosis.
 He was buried three days later in the "Nazar Garden", now known as the Pars Museum.

 Following Karim Khan's death, civil war broke out once more, and none of his descendants were able to rule the country as effectively as he had.
 The last of these descendants, Lotf Ali Khan, was killed by Qajar ruler Agha Mohammad Khan, who became the sole ruler of Iran.